pascalgelling/covid-19/README.md

 Please read the `CONTRIBUTING.md` and `IN_NEED_OF.md` files before submitting your contribution.

-# Possible solutions to solve/patch COVID-19 (NEED RESEARCHING!)
+# Possible solutions to solve/patch COVID-19 (NEEDS RESEARCH TO VERIFY!)

 -